Important PPP update for 2021

 What if I use independent contractors?
 Can I pay them with my PPP loan?

 Independent contractors do not count as employees under the Paycheck Protection Program.
-You can still pay them with your loan, as they qualify as a legitimate expense, but that portion you spend will not qualify for loan forgiveness if it is used to pay independent contractors.
+You can still pay them with your loan, as they qualify as a legitimate expense, but that portion you spend on them will not qualify for loan forgiveness if it is used to pay independent contractors.

 The reason for this is that independent contractors are self-employed and, thus, can apply for their own PPP loans (as of April 10, 2020) to cover the pay they would have received and other expenses.
+You should let your contractors and other 1099 workers know that they can and should apply directly with Womply for their own PPP loans.
+It’s free to apply, and it could mean thousands of dollars in forgivable income for them.

 Similar to traditional employers, independent contractors can receive loans and use them toward their own payroll costs (meaning to pay themselves).
 Payroll costs can include wages, commissions, income, or net earnings from self-employment.
 This is also capped at $100,000 on an annualized basis for each individual.